TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/RequestHandling/Index.rst

 #.
 TYPO3 will create a PSR-7 request.

 #.
-TYPO3 will collect and order all configured PSR-15 middlewares.
+TYPO3 will collect and sort all configured PSR-15 middlewares.

 #.
-TYPO3 will convert all middlewares to PSR-15 request handler.
+TYPO3 will convert all middlewares to PSR-15 request handlers.

 #.
-TYPO3 will call the first middleware with request and next middleware.
+TYPO3 will call the first middleware with request and the next middleware.

 #.
 Each middleware is processed, see :ref:`request-handling-middleware`.

 #.
-In the end each middleware has to return an PSR-7 response.
+In the end each middleware has to return a PSR-7 response.

 #.
 This response is passed back to the execution flow.